+8;8;8;9; It.is.recommended.that.seminars.such.as.those.held.by.the. workstream.in.8680.continue.to.be.held.on.a.regular.basis; These build awareness of additional ways in which to approach the curriculum and open up spaces for debate.
 Over time, such events will contribute to the development of learning communities where different teaching practices (including experiential learning and the use of translanguaging) can be shared and explored.
 Seminar presenters and learning communities should include staff from different faculties and disciplines and again be coordinated by the CTL.

-2.2.2.4.1 In the longer term, it is recommended that the University works towards ensuring that the values and attributes contained in the Vision 2030 Document are operationalized and threaded into the criteria used in programme and departmental reviews and into the ways in which Key Performance Areas (KPAs) related to transformation are assessed.
-It is through weaving together the golden threads of the concepts contained in Vision 2040 that the "compulsory" recommendation made by Judge Khampepe can best be effected.
+2.2.2.4.1 In the longer term, it.is.recommended.that.the.University.works. towards.ensuring.that.the.values.and.attributes.contained.in.the.Vision.8680. document.are.operationalised.and.threaded.into.the.criteria.used.in.programme. and.departmental.reviews?and.into.the.ways.in.which.Key.Performance.Areas.
+(KPAs).related.to.transformation.are.assessed;.lt is through weaving together the golden threads of the concepts contained in Vision 2040 that the "compulsory" recommendation made by Judge Khampepe can best be effected.

-2.2.2.4.2 To support the transformative efforts of academic staff / disciplinary experts, it is recommended that the University provides additional financial resources to those centres and units with the necessary expertise in transformative learning and competencies.
-Not all academic staff / disciplinary experts will be in the position to be able to spend time and effort in developing stand- alone modules; they will depend on professional support staff to assist them - either referring them to content that has already been piloted successfully or suggesting new modes of delivery for inclusion in their teaching practice.
+8;8;8;0;8 To support the transformative efforts of academic staff / disciplinary experts, it.is.recommended.that.the.University.provides.additional.financial. resources.to.those.centres.and.units.with.the.necessary.expertise.in. transformative.learning.and.competencies; Not all academic staff / disciplinary experts will be in the position to be able to spend time and effort in developing standalone modules; they will depend on professional support staff to assist them - either referring them to content that has already been piloted successfully or suggesting new modes of delivery for inclusion in their teaching practice.